-• 20MA11001-BASIC ENGINEERING MATHEMATICS
+20MA11001-BASIC ENGINEERING MATHEMATICS

 - 1. Compute partial derivatives, composite functions of several variables and apply the methods of differential calculus to optimize multivariable functions and evaluate improper integrals using Beta and Gamma functions. - 2.
 Evaluate definite integrals to calculate surface and volume of revolutions of curves, multiple integrals and apply the same to solve engineering problems. - 3.
-Explain properties of vector operators to determine solenoidal and irrotational vectors, directional derivatives of vectors. - 4.
+Explain properties of vector operators.
+To determine solenoidal/irrotational vectors, directional derivatives of vectors. - 4.
 Determine the length of a curve, area between the surfaces and volumes of solids using vector integration. - 5.
-Formation of Partial differential equations and various methods to solve them.
+Solve partial differential equations using method of separation of variables and their applications to solve heat and wave equations.